rynskrmt/llm-donor-game-jp/README.md

 # Cultural Evolution of Cooperation Among LLM Agents

 This repository implements a framework for studying the cultural evolution of cooperation among LLM agents through an iterated Donor Game.
-Paper:
+Paper by Aron Vallinder and Edward Hughes: https://arxiv.org/abs/2412.10270

 ## Overview